 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 Ethereum and Bitcoin are the two largest cryptocurrenciesin the world by market capitalization.
 Which is better?
 It’s complicated.
 It all depends on how you expect to use it.

 Cryptocurrencies are digital cash that runs on a ledger distributed across thousands of computers scattered across the world.
 Cryptocurrencies are revolutionary because they are entirely digital, and the production of new coins is not controlled by any central authority.
 Compare that to a central bank, which controls the supply of a country’s currency.

 In addition, transfers of value on blockchain network are anonymous (or at least pseudonymous).
 Cryptocurrencies let their users trade digital assets outside of the purview of the state.
-That’s why most people associate them with illegal narcotics and weapons markets.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
-Get started and we'll build you a personalized investment portfolio in a matter of minutes.
+That’s why most people associate them with illegal narcotics and weapons markets.Buy and sell Bitcoin and Ethereum with $0 commission.
+Sign up for first access.